thekondrashov/stuff/README.md

 * [HTML5 Doctor, helping you implement HTML5 today](http://html5doctor.com)
 * [How to Scale SVG | CSS-Tricks](https://css-tricks.com/scale-svg/) - The following is a guest post by Amelia Bellamy-Royds.
 Amelia has lots of experience with SVG, as the co-author of SVG Essentials and author of the upcomin.
 * [Making SVGs Responsive](http://tympanus.net/Tutorials/ResponsiveSVGs/) - Codrops.
+* [A Compendium of SVG Information | CSS-Tricks](https://css-tricks.com/mega-list-svg-information/) - A huge pile of information about SVG.
+How to Use SVG These are overview articles covering lots of stuff relating to SVG.
+Why to use it and the basics of how to use it.